chenxingqiang/secret-learn/doc/developers/advanced_installation.rst

 Linux compilers from the system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Installing jax-sklearn from source without using conda requires you to have
+Installing secret-learn from source without using conda requires you to have
-installed the jax-sklearn Python development headers and a working C/C++
+installed the secret-learn Python development headers and a working C/C++
 compiler with OpenMP support (typically the GCC toolchain).

 Install build dependencies for Debian-based operating systems, e.g.